yetanotherco/aligned_layer/README.md

 --conn wss://batcher.alignedlayer.com
 ```

-## Register as an Aligned operator in testnet
+## Register as an Aligned operator in testnet using docker

 ### Requirements